UnderLogic/toml-serialization/Documentation~/src/limitations.md

 Unsigned 32-bit integers are supported, however.

 You can use signed 64-bit integers instead, as they are supported by the TOML specification.
+All integer values are stored as signed 64-bit integers in the TOML document.

 ## Floating Point Precision